 How to Effectively Use a Business Credit Card

 Keeping all your business expenses and deductions in one place is a great way to ensure that you’re getting your maximum deductions when tax season rolls around.
-Not only that, but in the event that you do get audited, your business credit card will consolidate your purchases to help keep all your information in one place.
+Not only that but if you do get audited, your business credit card will consolidate your purchases to help keep all your information in one place.

 Rewards are not business-credit card specific, but they are geared more specifically to business owners.
 For example, certain cards, like the Chase Ink Business Cash Credit Card, give 5% cashback on purchases at office supply stores and on cellular phone, landline, internet and cable TV services — which is great for freelancers or home offices to write off daily expenses.
 Other cards will also reimburse out-of-pocket expenses for entertaining clients, travelling, and staying in certain hotels with loyalty programs, as well free Wi-Fi services, and premium roadside assistance packages.
 Making sure you’re taking advantage of these perks is a great way to get what you need for your business and save some money in the process!
 Just remember, the rewards don’t counteract they money you’re spending, so spend wisely and make sure you can pay your card off every month.